 So first, what is it?
 These are two variations of the same threat.
-They both work by impersonating a user on the network and spread to other systems by leveraging cached credentials.
+Pass the Hash and Pass the Ticket both work by impersonating a user on the network and spread to other systems by leveraging cached credentials.
 Let’s step back a bit first and discuss the basics.

 At the risk of greatly oversimplifying things, I’ll break this down into very simple building blocks.
-With any security model, there’s generally two fundamental pieces:
+With any security model, there are generally two fundamental pieces:

 - Authentication – Identify yourself to the system and prove it.
 This is where you type in your user name (identify yourself) and your secret password (proof).
 Because only you know your password, it is assumed that if your password matches you must be who you say you are.

 - Access Control – Once we know who you are, we can control what you can see and do.